icweaver/SolarPosition.jl/README.md

 ## Acknowledgement

-This package is based on the work done by reachers in the field of solar photovoltaics in the packages [solposx](https://github.com/assessingsolar/solposx) and [pvlib-python](https://github.com/pvlib/pvlib-python).
+This package is based on the work done by researchers in the field of solar photovoltaics in the packages [solposx](https://github.com/assessingsolar/solposx) and [pvlib-python](https://github.com/pvlib/pvlib-python).
 In particular the positioning and refraction methods have been adapted from [solposx](https://github.com/assessingsolar/solposx), while the SPA algorithm and the deltat calculation are ported from [pvlib-python](https://github.com/pvlib/pvlib-python).
 These packages also provide validation data necessary to ensure correctness of the algorithm implementations.

 ## Example Usage